Mendy handed Chelsea debut against Aurier’s Tottenham Hotspur | Goal.com

 Here's our team for #TOTCHE! 💪 pic.twitter.com/ZRXnr77qqR— Chelsea FC (@ChelseaFC) September 29, 2020

-In a 4-2-3-1 formation, the Senegalese will be in goal for Chelsea with Cesar Azpilicueta, Fikayo Tomori, Kurt Zouma and Chilwell forming his defence line.
+In a 4-2-3-1 formation, the Senegalese will be in goal for Chelsea with Cesar Azpilicueta, Fikayo Tomori, Kurt Zouma and Chilwell forming his backline.

-In Spurs’ starting line-up is Serge Aurier who will partner Moussa Sissoko, Sergio Reguilon, Tanguy Ndombele and Gedson Fernandes in the midfield.
+In Spurs’ starting line-up, there is Serge Aurier as well as the likes of Moussa Sissoko, Sergio Reguilon, Tanguy Ndombele and Gedson Fernandes.